 BeiDou (pronounced “Bay-Do”) is China’s Global Navigation Satellite System (GNSS), developed and operated by the Chinese government.
 Like GPS (USA), GLONASS (Russia), and Galileo (EU), BeiDou provides global positioning, navigation, and timing (PNT) services.

-It’s officially called the BeiDou Navigation Satellite System (BDS).
+China officially calls it the BeiDou Navigation Satellite System (BDS).

 Key Facts About BeiDou